 Make sure you are watering your lawn and garden, and not the sidewalk.
 Your sidewalk won’t grow no matter how much you water it!
 So, make sure that your watering system is only watering your plants.
 Here are some tips to make sure it is in tip top shape for its summer workout!

 - Water less frequently, but for longer.
 Established landscapes and lawns need to be watered two times per week.
 Newer plantings, vegetables, and potted plants may need more frequent watering.
 Watering less often will encourage your plants to develop a deeper root system so that they are better equipped to handle warmer, drier weather.

 - Prevent run off by applying only the amount of water your soil can absorb.
 Much of the soil in the Portland metro area is clay which means it holds onto moisture well but takes longer to absorb.
 You may need to break-up your watering session to give your soil time to soak up the water you are applying (e.g. water for 10 minutes, wait 30 minutes for the water to soak in, water again for 10 minutes).

 - Make the switch and save.
 WaterSense fixtures and appliances like smart irrigation controllers, faucet aerators, showerheads, and toilets use at least 20% less water than standard models.
-More than 10 local water providers have rebate programs for appliances like automatic sprinkler systems and toilets, and most give their customers conservation devices like showerheads or faucet aerators.
+Check to see if your water provider has a rebate program for appliances like automatic sprinkler systems and toilets, and if they give their customers conservation devices like showerheads or faucet aerators.